RobbieBendick/CCHelper/README.md

 # CCHelper

-Helps with timing CC's off of other CC's.
+Helps with timing CC's off of other CC's on healers in arena.